lastlink/docs-1/3-developer/2-configuration-nginx.md

-# Introduction
+# NGINX Configuration
 At this point it is assumed that you already have installed and configured nginx and have a basic understanding of nginx.

-This is an incomplete/rough guide, but it would guide you to configure Directus on nginx.

-It was tested on:
-- Ubuntu 14.04.1 - nginx/1.4.6 (Ubuntu)
+>This is an incomplete/rough guide, but it should help you get Directus installed and set up on nginx.
+It was tested on: Ubuntu 14.04.1 - nginx/1.4.6 (Ubuntu)

+### Site configuration

 Since nginx doesn't use `.htaccess`, which does the url rewriting, we therefore need to do the rewrite within nginx itself.

-# Site configuration

-Now that we have nginx configured, we need to configure an nginx server block.
+Below we configure an nginx server block.

 Open the default server block file:
 ```